coff33ninja/AI-discord/README.md

 - **Export Tools** - Download your conversation history and statistics

 ### 🔧 **Quality of Life**
-- **Mobile App** - Dedicated mobile interface for Coffee interactions
+- **Mobile App** - Dedicated mobile interface for Akino interactions
 - **Web Dashboard** - Browser-based control panel for settings and analytics
 - **Backup & Sync** - Cloud backup of your relationship data
 - **Custom Triggers** - Create your own automated responses and actions